turingschool/curriculum/source/projects/jstwitter.markdown

 ### Dealing with OAuth

-Recently Twitter disabled the "basic" authentication.
-It was much easier than the OAuth system they use now, but they're forcing us to update.
-The OAuth authentication system is a more complex private/public key exchange and will require a few extra steps.
-I wrapped up all the complexity into the `jumpstart_auth` gem so it'll look easy to you!
-You just need to use my library inside your initialize method...
+When connecting to a third-party service, from the developer's perspective, possibly the simplest form of authentication is simply passing the user's username and password.
+Unfortunately, this puts more work on the user and is less secure than more robust schemes such as OAuth.
+The OAuth authentication system is a more complex private/public key exchange that requires several steps and a difficult-to-follow workflow that requires a handshake with the remote service.
+So that we can focus on the important parts of this exercise, all this complexity has been pushed into the `jumpstart_auth` gem.
+You just need to use this library inside your initialize method...

 ```ruby
   def initialize